 Welcome to Mathsux!
 Today, we’re going to go over how to solve logarithmic equations, yay!
 But before we get into finding x, though, we need to go over what logarithms are and why we use them in the first place…..just in case you were curious!

-If you have any questions please don’t hesitate to post in the comments or to message me on Twitter.
-Happy mathing! 🙂
+Also, if you have any questions about anything here, don’t hesitate to comment below or shoot me an email.
+Happy calculating! 🙂

 Logarithms are the inverses of exponential functions.
 This means that when graphed, they are symmetrical along the line y=x.
 Check it out below!

 When on the same set of axis, notice how the functions are symmetrical over the line y=x:

 We use logarithms to find the unknown values of exponents, such as the x value in the equation, .
 This is a simple example, where we know the value of x is equal to 2,().
 But what if it were to get more complicated?
 That’s where logs come in!